Qlik-PE/testdrive-tutorial/site/_synapse/tutorial/config-adlsgen2.md

 ![Azure ADLS Config 20 Image]({{ "/images/synapse/azure-adls2-config-20.png" | prepend: base }}){: .center-image }

-As a final step, we need to grant access to the storage account to the "App" that we created / registered previously.
+As a final step, we need to grant access to the storage account to the "App" that we created and registered previously.
 Click on `Access control (IAM)` on the left side of the page.

 ![Azure ADLS Config 21 Image]({{ "/images/synapse/azure-adls2-config-21.png" | prepend: base }}){: .center-image }

-Click on "Add role assignments".
+Click on "Add role assignments"

 ![Azure ADLS Config 22 Image]({{ "/images/synapse/azure-adls2-config-22.png" | prepend: base }}){: .center-image }